LeonEck/eck-autocomplete/docs/publish.md

 3. Commit: `chore: release vX.Y.Z`
 4. Run: `npm run publish:library`
 5. Create a tag: `git tag -a vX.Y.Z -m "vX.Y.Z"`
 6. Push `main` branch and the newly created tag.
-Cloudflare pages will build the showcase automatically.
+7. Merge `main` to `production` branch and push `production` so that cloudflare builds the showcase based on the contents of the `production` branch.